 The safety of breastfeeding while a mother is taking medication may be assessed by weighing the risks of adverse effects occurring in the baby due to the drug, against the beneficial effects of the drug for the mother.
-The benefits to the baby of breastfeeding must also be considered.
+The benefits of breastfeeding to the baby must also be considered.

 Methods of minimising drug transfer to the infant include: